KM Kosher Standards & Practices

 Display of Certification Letter

 A prominently displayed, framed letter signed by Rabbi Jason Miller must hang in each establishment that is under Kosher Michigan’s certification.
-Each letter is dated and an expiration date is clearly stated at the bottom of the letter.
+Each letter is dated and the expiration date is clearly stated at the bottom of the letter.
 Each year, the certification may be renewed upon a thorough review.
 Should ownership of the business be transferred, the kosher certification is immediately void.
 A window sticker is also displayed on the front door of all establishments under Kosher Michigan’s certification.

 Sabbath and Jewish Holidays